jayeshanandani/gnu/README.md

-This project covers up Training and Placement Module.
-It also has module which can be used to generate images.
-Facility of feedback is also being added to support users.
+This project covers up Training and Placement Module and Support Ticket.